croodycoder/Mission/Mission-main/README.md

 - Sharing model attributes between the controller and HTML files using Thymeleaf
 - Customizing schema using schema.sql file
 - Inserting initial data using data.sql file

-## How to Run

-1. Clone the repository
-2. Open the project in your IDE of choice
-3. Run the application